ryanbarouki/mapl/README.md

 ## Dev TODOs
 - make the breakdown zoom level closer
+- loading coords appears behind the screen at the end on daily
+- nicer loading screen
 - Multiple rounds
 - ability to go back to previous zoom levels of guesses?